byang20/options_rl/README.md

 # options_rl

 ## Downloading Data
-The data is downloaded from ...  to download the data, create a json file called `<login.json>`.
+The data is downloaded from CBOE.
+To download the data, create a json file called `login.json`.
 This will contain your credentials.  \
 Fill in the file as such
 ```
 {